-In addition to the materials described in the general information section on admission (application form, official transcripts, fee) this program requires
+In addition to the materials described in the general information section on admission (application form, official transcripts, fee) this program requires:

-• Submission of an autobiographical statement of purpose, specifying objectives, and experience or skills contributing to the decision to pursue graduate study in education.

-- Two letters of recommendation from within the professional field of education, indicating potential for graduate study.
-One letter from the applicant's present principal or supervisor. - A copy of the applicant's teaching license/s.
-An applicant who does not hold a teaching license should confer with the program Director. - •
+- Submission of an autobiographical statement of purpose, specifying objectives, and experience or skills contributing to the decision to pursue graduate study in education. - Two letters of recommendation from within the professional field of education, indicating potential for graduate study.
+One letter from the applicant's present principal or supervisor. - Reading License or Adaptive Education License ONLY: Submission of a successfully completed background check.